aicell-lab/aicell.io/content/post/welcome-gabriel/index.md

 ---

-You can connect with Gabe on [LinkedIn](https://www.linkedin.com/in/gabe-reder/) and check out his work on [Google Scholar](https://scholar.google.com/citations?user=BAuQiy8AAAAJ&hl=en).
-His GitHub ID is [gkreder](https://github.com/gkreder).
-And also see his [profile page](https://aicell.io/authors/gabriel/).
+Feel free to reach out to Gabe for potential collaborations or inquiries.
+Here you can find more information about [Gabe](https://aicell.io/authors/gabriel/).

-Please join us in extending a warm welcome to Gabriel Reder!
+Please join us in extending a warm welcome to Gabe Reder!
 We're excited to see the contributions he will make to AICell Lab and the scientific community.

+---

+### Acknowledgments

+This post was co-edited with the assistance of ChatGPT, a conversational agent trained by OpenAI.